micromark/micromark-extension-gfm-tagfilter/readme.md

 ## API

-This package exports the identifier `gfmTagfilterHtml`.
+This package exports the identifier [`gfmTagfilterHtml`][api-gfm-tagfilter-html].
 There is no default export.

 ### `gfmTagfilterHtml`

-HTML extension for micromark (passed in `htmlExtensions`).
+Extension for `micromark` that can be passed in `htmlExtensions`, to support GitHub’s weird and useless tagfilter when serializing to HTML.
+([`HtmlExtension`][micromark-html-extension]).

+## Authoring

+This package does relates to malicious authors, not decent authors.

 ## HTML